smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 8 - The Testing Ground.md

 Nothing like what waited below.

 His hands moved without thinking, fingers tracing the wall beside him.
 Found a rough patch where the stone was softer.
 Started working at it with his thumbnail, carving shallow lines.
 Not words.
 Just marks.
-The kind a prisoner might make to count days, except he wasn't counting anything.

 Just keeping his hands busy.